False Bay: Bottom morphology

 Other shoal areas include the granite reefs at Roman Rock in Simon's Bay, hard sedimentary or metamorphic rock at York shoal and hard sandstone at East shoal, and several isolated granite outcrops which are too deep to be navigational hazards in the western part of the bay.
 The palaeo-drainage of the bay is split between the western side of the bay and the eastern side by the relatively durable contact zone between the Peninsula granite and the Tygerberg sediments, with deep valleys cut into the bedrock during the glacial maximum, which have since been filled with sediments.
-The drainage of the west side passed to the west of Seal Island, Whittle Rock and Rocky Bank.
-The east side was drained by a valley between Seal Island and East Shoal, and another valley to the east of Steenbras Ridge, which joined east of Rocky bank and exit the bay between Rocky bank and Hangklip Ridge.
+The drainage of the west side passed to the west of Seal Island, Whittle Rock, and Rocky Bank.
+The east side was drained by a valley between Seal Island and East Shoal, and another valley to the east of Steenbras Ridge, which joined east of Rocky bank and exited the bay between Rocky Bank and Hangklip Ridge.

-Outside the bay, but influencing the wave patterns in it, is Rocky Bank, an extensive area of relatively flat sandstone reef between 20 and 30 m depth on the top, sloping down on all sides, but mostly to the south and east, where the depth can exceed 100 m.
-A long underwater sandstone ridge sweeps across the eastern side of the mouth from Cape Hangklip towards the southwest, that is believed to affect water circulation in the bay.
+Outside the bay, but influencing the wave patterns in it, Rocky Bank is an extensive area of relatively flat sandstone reef between 20 and 30 m deep on the top, sloping down on all sides, but mostly to the south and east, where the depth can exceed 100 m.
+A long underwater sandstone ridge sweeps across the eastern side of the mouth from Cape Hangklip towards the southwest, which is believed to affect water circulation in the bay.
 On the west side, a relatively shallow area of granite reef extends beyond the Cape Peninsula, with one major navigational hazard at Bellows Rock and a lesser one somewhat closer inshore at Anvil Rock.